 Most policies are for sum insured.
 If your policy is sum insured, usually you will only get the amount of money stated as the sum insured amount.
 However, some policies include other cover for items such as emergency housing, cleaning or clearing up a site, or professional fees for architects, etc. Ask your insurer about what other cover is provided.

 If your policy is for replacement of the building, the policy will let the insurer choose between paying for a replacement building or giving a cash payout.
 The cash payout must cover the full cost of replacement so long as there are no improvements in quality or standards in the new building.
 You should be able to recover the full cost of rebuilding your property to the same standard as before the disaster.
 If the insurer gives you a cash payout but this is not enough to cover the cost of rebuilding, the insurer needs to reassess your claim.
+You should read carefully the cash settlement factsheet that insurers are required to provide.
 You need to ask for a review within certain time limits — ask your insurer about how much time you have.

 You may be able to choose either option but think carefully about each one.
 If you choose the rebuild option, this means you have the money to rebuild when you are ready.
 If you choose a lump sum payment, this can take care of financial issues you face now but you could easily spend the money and then have less money later.
 If you accept a lump sum payment some policies also take away certain benefits, such as the cost of removing debris or cost of permits.
+The insurer does not guarantee the quality of repairs that you organise.
 Check your policy carefully and talk to your insurer about this.